-Although the University strongly encourages all members of its community to report violations of this policy to law enforcement (including on campus law enforcement and/or local police), it is the victim's choice whether or not to make such a report.
+The University strongly encourages all members of its community to report violations of this policy to law enforcement (including on campus law enforcement and/or local police).
+It is the victim's choice whether or not to make such a report.
 Furthermore, victims have the right to decline to notify law enforcement.
 However, the University Counseling Center, Title IX Coordinator, and Dean of Students will assist any victim with notifying law enforcement if the victim so desires.
-The Department of Public Safety may also be reached directly by calling (479)968-0222, in person at 1508 N. Boulder Ave, Russellville, AR 72801.
-Additional information about the Department of Public Safety may be found online at: www.atu.edu/psafe.
+How to file a complaint with law enforcement: